Alexander Timans

 I am an ELLIS PhD candidate at the University of Amsterdam in the Machine Learning Lab, jointly supervised by Eric Nalisnick (from Johns Hopkins) and Christian Naesseth.
 I am part of the Delta Lab, a research collaboration with the Bosch Center for Artificial Intelligence.
 In that context, I am also advised by Bosch research scientists Christoph-Nikolas Straehle and Kaspar Sakmann.

-My research interests focus on principled and efficient uncertainty quantification for deep learning, with the goal of facilitating model reasoning and decision-making.
-This includes probabilistic approaches based on frequentist statistics such as conformal prediction, risk control or e-values, but also those relying on Bayesian principles.
-I am also interested in the connection to other notions of model reliability such as calibration and forecaster scoring, robustness and generalization, or interpretability.
-Applications of interest include vision, time series, and online settings.
+My research interests focus on principled and efficient uncertainty quantification for deep learning, with the aim of reliable model reasoning and decision-making.
+Primarily, this involves probabilistic modelling via statistical frameworks such as conformal prediction, risk control or e-values, but also Bayesian principles.
+I am also interested in connections to other notions of model reliability such as calibration and forecaster scoring, robustness and generalization, or interpretability.
+Applications of interest include computer vision, time series, and online or stream settings.

 I graduated with an MSc in Statistics from ETH Zurich, specialising in machine learning and computational statistics.
-My master thesis was an interdisciplinary project with the MIE Lab on uncertainty quantification in traffic prediction (see here).
+My master thesis with the MIE Lab was on uncertainty quantification in traffic prediction (see here).
 I obtained a BSc in Industrial Engineering from the Karlsruhe Institute of Technology (KIT), focusing on statistics and finance.

 profile photo